 Often described as the love child of New York and London, Toronto has all the fun and culture of its purported parents, but dialled down a notch.
 It’s notorious for extreme weather on both ends of the spectrum, but hit it right and you’re in for a treat.
-A foodie heaven, a multicultural hub, and just a short (by Northern American standards) drive from Niagara Falls, if you’re looking for a calm city break, head on over to Hogtown.
+A food-lover's heaven, a multicultural hub, and just a short (by Northern American standards) drive from Niagara Falls, if you’re looking for a calm city break, head on over to Hogtown.

 There are tons of really great hotel options in Toronto but The Drake being a little further west of Downtown really forces you to see more of the city.
 They have a rooftop bar, live karaoke every other Tuesday, and a great little shop.
 The surrounding area is filled with some of the best bars and restaurants in Toronto so you’ll be spoilt for choice.